Oxford Circular walk

-After lunch the walk heads south along the Oxford Canal, past some houseboats, then across town and via a footbridge by Wolfson College to go along the River Cherwell through its Nature Reserve, where buttercups are abundant in May.
+After lunch the walk heads south along the Oxfordshire Canal, past some houseboats, then across town and via a footbridge by Wolfson College to go along the River Cherwell through its Nature Reserve, where buttercups are abundant in May.
 Going through the University Parks, you come to the Pitt Rivers Museum.
 From here you start your walking tour of Oxford’s historic colleges and famous buildings, winding in and out of lanes and small streets as the walk fits in many of the colleges as well as the Norman Castle Compound with the Castle Mound and the former Victorian Prison (now a hotel), before you stop for tea and finally head for the railway station.

 Three separate Short Extensions to the route are possible:

 To shorten the walk, you can stay on the Oxfordshire Canal past the footbridge leading to Wolfson College until you reach Bridge 243, beside Isis Lock 2, then take the path back to Oxford Railway station.
 Alternatively, there are buses from near the Plough Inn back to Oxford, by point in the walk directions.
 Or you could miss out the leg along the River Cherwell and instead walk (or take a bus) along Banbury Road back into Oxford.
 To omit or curtail the tour of the colleges head straight for the railway station once back in the city centre.